Temple Research Observatory (TRO) is currently located in Lexington, MO. TRO exists primarily to do science and promote astronomy.

-Temple 28 is the main instrument.
-It is a Celestron 11″ CPC Schmidt-Cassegrain with a custom carbon fiber tube, modified mount and a SBIG ST-402 photometric mono CCD camera.
+Temple 28 is one of the main instrument of TRO.
+It’s used to image Planetary Nebulae and dimmer variable stars.
+It is a Celestron 11″ CPC Schmidt-Cassegrain with a custom carbon fiber tube, Celestron Super Wedge and a SBIG ST-8e photometric mono CCD camera.
 Temple 28 is similar to the Wright 28 that was used for a number of years as one of the AAVSONET telescopes for the AAVSO.
-These are quality instruments with quality components.
+This is a quality instrument with quality components.

 “The Beast” a 6″ refractor rounds out the serious instruments.
 “The Beast” is usually only brought out to image Mars and other planets.
 A 6″ refractor can provide good images of Mars or other objects.
+However, it was the telescope I used to take one of the first scientific images and got me hooked on studying planetary nebulae.
 It is a “classic” refractor and very fun to use.

 The two refractors share a Sirius mount controlled by a laptop.
 The AR102 is light and short, so it makes a better scope for the lighter Sirius mount.
-Just remember your best telescope is the one you use the most, and the one you use the most is usually the one that is easiest to set up!
+The 6″ works but is more sensitive to wind and bumps.

 On this website is a number of topics.
 Most are written from the perspective of an serious amateur astronomer.
 There are also some more advanced topics for those who have a more scientific bent.
 Enjoy your visit here!